dmidlo/histdata.com-tools/README.md

 ##### to fetch a single year's data, leave out the month

-- note: unless you're fetching data for the current year, tick data types will fetch 12 files for each month of the year, 1-minute-bar-quotes will fetch a single OHLC file with the whole year's data.
+- note: unless you're fetching data for the current year, a year-only tick request expands to the monthly tick archives available for that year.

 ```txt
 histdatacom -p udxusd -f ascii -t tick-data-quotes -s 2011